 Contact information for state licensing boards

-This information is current as of February 8, 2021.
+This is information is current as of July 1, 2021.
 It is the responsibility of the student to confirm licensure eligibility.

 Does Not Meet